Stratford High Street DLR station: Docklands Light Railway

 The line through the station site to North Woolwich closed in December 2006 for works to start on conversion of the North London line to Docklands Light Railway (DLR) operation.
 The station reopened as Stratford High Street as part of the Stratford International extension on 31 August 2011.

 Design

 The original red brick station buildings from the original station still stand on the south side of Stratford High Street.

 It is provided with a footbridge connection to Bridge Road in order to provide access to the surrounding areas.
 In order to locate the DLR station here part of Bridge Road has been permanently closed to vehicles except for emergency access, and access into Burford Road from the A118 blocked.
 This avoided the need to take land from Rokeby School whilst also enabling the station to be located close to Stratford High Street.

 Along with Abbey Road, Stratford and Star Lane - the station has artwork Places of Exchange by Scottish artist Toby Paterson - tessellated patterns inspired by the local area, etched into the glass panels of the station.

-Services and connections
+Services

-Off-peak, trains run every ten minutes to Stratford International to the North and Woolwich Arsenal to the South.
-In the peak hours trains run every eight minutes.
+The typical off-peak service in trains per hour from Stratford High Street is: